jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 You can configure Web IDE deployment and the Delivery Pipeline service to use different app names.
 Then, you can use the Web IDE deployment for a personal test environment and the Delivery Pipeline deployment for a team integration environment.
 The Web IDE saves launch configurations; you can access them from the menu on the Run bar.

 Whether you are using command-line tools or the Web IDE, both methods are effective for rapid, solo development.
-You might prefer the added security of having automatic deployment via Pipeline so that you can control what is being pushed.
-By using automatic deployment, you know that the code that is running in the app matches a known state in the repository.
+You might prefer the added security of using auto-deploy so that you can control what is being pushed.
+Auto-deploy is available through the Delivery Pipeline service.
+By using auto-deploy, you know that the code that is running in the app matches a known state in the repository.
 In contrast, the Web IDE deploys whatever is in your working directory when you push.

 ---
 <a name='automatic_deployment'></a>
-##Automatic and manual deployment
+##Auto-deploy and manual deployment

 Builds are triggered when changes are delivered to a project.
-Successful builds are automatically deployed.
+Successful builds are auto-deployed.

 To manually deploy a specific successful build:
 1. On the build history page, select a build.